 You can shape KwikWood to the shape of the corner, and it dries tough, so you don’t have to worry about it easily breaking again.

 Bondo is a more cost-effective solution, but it works best if you can make a mold of the shape you need and then mold the Bondo into that shape.

-Learn more about how to repair a broken corner with Bondo here.
+Learn more about how to fix a chipped wood corner with Bondo here.

 We already covered the pros and cons of each of these above.